-We have developed a new April statistical forecast model which we are using for the first time this year.
+We have developed a new April statistical forecast model which we are using for the second time this year.
 This model has been built over the period from 1982-2010 to incorporate the most recent and reliable data that is available.
+It correctly predicted an active hurricane season in 2011, although it called for more activity than was actually observed.
 It utilizes a total of four predictors.
-The new Climate Forecast System Reanalysis (CFSR) (Saha et al. 2010) has been completed from 1979-2009, while the NOAA Optimum Interpolation (OI) SST

-(Reynolds et al. 2002) is available from 1982-present.
-The CFSR will begin to be updated in real-time later this year, but for the time being, we utilize the NCEP/NCAR Reanalysis for 2010 and 20ll values.
+The new Climate Forecast System Reanalysis (CFSR) (Saha et al. 2010) has been completed from 1979-2009, while the NOAA Optimum Interpolation (OI) SST (Reynolds et al. 2002) is available from 1982-present.
+The CFSR will begin to be updated in real-time later shortly, but for the time being, we utilize the NCEP/NCAR Reanalysis for 2010-2012.
 This new model shows significant skill in predicting levels of Net Tropical Cyclone (NTC) activity over the 1982-2010 developmental period.
 The model correlates with NTC at 0.79 when all years are included in the model, while a drop-one cross-validation (jackknife) analysis yields a correlation with NTC of 0.68.
+A cross-validation approach provides a more realistic view of skill the model is expected to have in future years.

-Table 1 displays cross-validated NTC hindcasts for 1982-2010 using the new statistical scheme, while Figure 1 displays observations versus cross-validated NTC hindcasts.
-We have correctly predicted above- or below-average seasons in 21 out of 29 hindcast years (72%).
-Our predictions have had a smaller error than climatology in 19 out of 29 years (66%).
-Our average hindcast error is 39 NTC units, compared with 55 NTC units for climatology.
+Table 1 displays cross-validated NTC hindcasts for 1982-2010 along with realtime forecast values for 2011 using the new statistical scheme, while Figure 1 displays observations versus cross-validated NTC hindcasts.
+We have correctly predicted aboveor below-average seasons in 22 out of 30 hindcast years (73%).
+Our predictions have had a smaller error than climatology in 19 out of 30 years (63%).
+Our average hindcast error is 40 NTC units, compared with 55 NTC units for climatology.
 Figure 2 displays the locations of each of our predictors, while Table 2 displays the individual linear correlations between each predictor and NTC over the 1982-2010 hindcast period.
 All predictors correlate significantly at the 90% level using a two-tailed Student's t-test and assuming that each year represents an individual degree of freedom.
 The reader will note that we are incorporating a dynamical SST forecast from the European Centre for Medium-Range Weather Forecasts (ECMWF).
-Hindcast data provided by Frederic Vitart indicates that the ECMWF model has significant forecast skill for SSTs across the various Nino regions for September from a 1 March forecast date.
+Hindcast data provided by Frederic Vitart indicates that the ECMWF model system 3 has significant forecast skill for SSTs across the various Nino regions for September from a 1 March forecast date.
 We utilize the ECMWF ensemble mean prediction for September Nino 3 SSTs.
-Hindcast data from 1982-2010 show that the ECMWF forecast from 1 March correlates with observed September Nino 3 SSTs at 0.63.
-Table 3 displays the 2011 observed values for each of the four predictors in the new statistical forecast scheme.
+The ECMWF has recently upgraded to system 4.
+Hindcast data from this new model is not available yet, but it is assumed that the model has improved skill to system 3.
+Hindcast data from 1982-2010 show that the ECMWF forecast from system 3 from a 1 March issue date correlates with observed September Nino 3 SSTs at 0.63.
+Table 3 displays the 2012 observed values for each of the four predictors in the new statistical forecast scheme.
+Table 4 displays the statistical model output for the 2012 hurricane season.